How to experience your best fundraising results this fall.

-Even in the midst of the coronavirus, we’re finding more schools still want to use brochures to raise money.
-Is it because they know they work and aren't completely sold on only selling online?
+Even amid the coronavirus, we're finding more schools still want to use brochures to raise money.
+Is it because they know they work and aren't entirely sold on only selling online?
 This could be the case for some sponsors.

-So far this fall 29% of our schools are doing online only selling without a brochure.
-That’s a fairly significant number.
+So far this fall, 29% of our schools are doing online only selling without a brochure.
+That's a fairly significant number.
 But every situation is unique.
-Some are still completely virtual; others are bringing their students back in phases. have been phasing their students back in person.
+Some are still completely virtual; others bring their students back in phases.

 The pandemic is wreaking havoc on K-12 education.
-The CARES Act was passed in March which included $16.5 billion for states and school districts.
+The CARES Act was passed in March, including $16.5 billion for states and school districts.
 But according to many, far more is required.
 Some estimate that as much as $250 billion will be needed to stabilize school budgets.
 School districts were struggling to make ends meet before the pandemic hit.

 Where's the money going to come from?
 Federal, state, and local taxes will cover most of it, but what about the rest?
 Fundraisers help pay for extracurricular student activities like field trips and equipment.
 Many feel they may be called upon to do much more.

-No matter what, you can’t meet with everyone you know in your community.
-Online selling offers a faster way to reach out to locals as well as those who live out of town.
+No matter what, you can't meet with everyone you know in your community.
+Online selling offers a faster way to reach out to locals and those who live out of town.
 If you can do both, we recommend it.
-Schools that are able to sell out of a brochure and online are raising more money.
-The numbers are proving it.
-Here are some results a few groups are experiencing as reported by one of our suppliers.
+Schools that can sell out of a brochure online are raising more money.
+The numbers prove it.
+Here are some results a few groups are experiencing, as reported by one of our suppliers.

 Early Fall 2020 Fundraising Success Stories